AlexMaraio/LensingMapMaking/docs/MapMaking.md

 values of around 900, it starts to have a non-negligible effect on the *Cl* values, and after *l* of around 2000 the power spectrum is completely dominated by noise.
 We also see the large effect of the cosmic variance on low *l* scales, which shows that the region of data where we have large a signal-to-noise ratio is only for a small range of *l* values.

+We also see that the random realisation that was chosen for this simulation is very accurately described by the theory lines for both the noise and the convergence signal.